Shooting bias: Ways to reduce shooting bias

 Possibly the biggest change could be made by holding police officers accountable for their actions.
 Internal investigations have been criticized for bias in favor of officers, leading to a lack of punishment.
 The work culture within some police departments has been criticized as racist, in light of many recent scandals.

+Research findings indicate that explicit biases play a significant role in deliberative decision-making processes, such as evaluating evidence in complex situations.
+Individuals with stronger explicit biases are more likely to judge white offenders as "not guilty."